in

 Emerging flower Macleaya cordata, Plume Poppy

-Planting and Spacing Macleaya
+Planting and spacing Macleaya

 • Give Macleaya plenty of room to spread—allow 6 feet (2m) between plants—and plan on managing the amount of space they occupy by digging up plants and rhizomes that pop up where they are not wanted.